FrankM1/docs/content/concepts/config.md

 *(Required in production)*

 Once a Qazana publication is installed, the first thing to do is set a url.
-When installing using `ghost-cli` the install process request the URL during the setup process.
+When installing using `qazana-cli` the install process request the URL during the setup process.

 Enter the URL that is used to access your publication.
 If using a subpath, enter the full path, `https://example.com/blog/`.
 If using SSL, always enter the URL with `https://`.

 #### SSL
 We always recommend using SSL to run your Qazana publication in production.
-Qazana has a number of configuration options for working with SSL, and securing the URLs for the admin `/ghost/` and the frontend of your publication.
+Qazana has a number of configuration options for working with SSL, and securing the URLs for the admin `/qazana/` and the frontend of your publication.
 Without SSL your username and password are sent in plaintext.

-`ghost-cli` prompts to setup SSL during the installation process.
+`qazana-cli` prompts to setup SSL during the installation process.
 After a successful ssl setup, you can find your ssl certificate in `/etc/letsencrypt`.

 If you see errors such as `access denied from url`, then the provided URL in your config file is incorrect and needs to be updated.